Love Is an Art

 Love Is an Art is the sixth studio album by American singer-songwriter Vanessa Carlton, released in the US on March 27, 2020, through Dine Alone Records.
-It is the follow-up to Carlton's 2015 album Liberman and marks her second studio album release since signing with Dine Alone Records.
+It is the follow-up to Carlton's previous studio album Liberman (2015) and marks her second studio album release since signing with Dine Alone Records.

 Background and writing

 After touring together for Carlton's 2015 album, Liberman, Carlton and Tristen Gaspadarek began co-writing songs for Love Is an Art in Nashville in 2018.
 The two were neighbors in East Nashville and met up to write three days a week in three-hour sessions.
 Carlton noted she'd never done co-writing and "this back-and-forth with a partner.
 It was so cool, because when you work with great artists, they become kind of mirrors.
 So you are really forced to expose more of yourself and bring a lot more to the table than you maybe would have asked of yourself if you were working by yourself."
 The album delves into "human attachments and the relationship with the inner self."
 The songs touched on issues of toxic relationships, motherhood, and love.

 Carlton noted Erich Fromm's The Art of Loving for its "exploration of love" and Michael Pollan's How to Change Your Mind as sources of inspiration for the album.
 She also noted songs by Ralph Vaughan Williams, Vashti Bunyan, Les Paul and Mary Ford, Philip Glass, Bill Withers, Jóhann Jóhannsson, Mercury Rev, The Stranglers, and PJ Harvey as inspiration.

 Carlton emailed unsolicited demos to Dave Fridmann, a producer known for his work with Sleater-Kinney, The Flaming Lips, and MGMT.